ReplikaAIRUMOD/app/README.md

 ----

-Kindly Reminding you what my mod, just like original Replika app, is not _that_ PG.
+Kindly reminding you what my mod, just like original Replika app, is not _that_ PG.
 18+ and all.
 If you're under this age, please leave ASAP.
 Thanks.

 ----